MaerzMusik

 In the Media Library

-Find out more about some of MaerzMusik’s artists: talks, interviews and a portrait will be published regularly in the Berliner Festspiele Media Library.
+Find out more about some of MaerzMusik 2025’s artists: talks, interviews and portraits are still available in the Berliner Festspiele Media Library.

 Pamela Z uses gestures to control music controllers on a stage.